 An NPR best book of the year!

-Eddie is an Iowa graduate, where he studied fiction, poetry, and creative nonfiction.
-He has an M.S. in Publishing from New York University, and his client list includes National Book Award winner Nancy Farmer, #1 New York Times bestselling author Brandon Sanderson, fellow NYT bestsellers Daniel José Older and Alison Wilgus, and many award-winning and bestselling authors of fiction and nonfiction.
+Eddie is an Iowa graduate, where he studied fiction, poetry, and creative non-fiction.
+He has an M.S. in Publishing from New York University, and his client list includes Hugo, Andre Norton, Philip K. Dick, and Bram Stoker Award winners, as well as New York Times bestselling authors Brandon Sanderson, Daniel José Older, and Alison Wilgus.

 When he isn’t agenting, reading, or editing, he has been known to run ultramarathons, and is technically an award-winner himself, although his form wouldn’t necessarily get rave reviews.